 Select Enabled to use a COM port selected by the user for EMS Console Redirection.
-The options are Enabled and Disabled.
+The options are Disabled and Enabled.

-If the item above is set to Enabled, the following items will become available for configuration:
+If the item above set to Enabled, the following items will become available for user's configuration:

-EMS Console Redirection Settings
+▶ Console Redirection Settings (EMS)